Andolatam/api-docs/source/includes/_account.md

 }
 ```

-Endpoint for POST a request for Signup an User.
+Through this endpoint the users can POST a request for Signup.
+An automatic E-mail will sent ask for user's confirmation in order to signup in Ando.la.
 If the Signup was succesful will return the following String

 `User created Succesfully`